ashleychilders/project_final2_childers_ashley/README.md

 2.)
 With my style prototype I wanted to incorporate somewhat realistic text elements to the restaurant to get a better look and feel for how the content will work.

 3.)
+I added a max width to my container to keep the text and content from expanding too large.

+4.)
 I incorporated colors through borders and backgrounds in content sections on my site.

-4.)
+5.)
 I felt so much more comfortable building a responsive site as opposed to converting a site to responsive (last assignment).
 Media-queries are new to me, just learning about them in this course but I think I am getting the hang of it.